dh-2024-odbor/dh-sender/README.md

 But because power consumption is so low (practically 0) when the devices are in deep sleep, it GREATLY improves overall consumption if we wait longer in deep sleep state.

-For example if we just raise the interval between measurements from 20 seconds to 1 minute (60) seconds we get:
+For example if we just raise the interval between measurements from 20 seconds to 1 minute (60) seconds we get 883 days.